Dutch carnival cake: History

 Historically, the Dutch Carnival Cake was made solely in October for the autumn carnival of Tiel.
-It used to be given as a wedding proposal present.
-A farmer's son bought a Carnival Cake for his beloved.
+It used to be given as a wedding proposal present, in which a farmer's son would gift a Carnival Cake to his partner.
 If the girl gave him a slice of the cake on the eighth or fourteenth day after the proposal, they would get engaged.
-If she did not serve the cake, she turned down his offer.
+If she did not offer a slice of the cake, it meant that she declined his proposal.
 Nowadays the offering of 'the lovecake' is not a proposal anymore, but a token of love and appreciation between partners, family and friends.

 There is still a Dutch bakery that produces the Carnival Cake, and so the tradition is being continued.

 Recognition

 The Carnival Cake has a rich tradition, which sunk into oblivion over time.
 However, because the Carnival Cake was adopted in the list of the Centre for Folklife and Cultural Heritage - a countrywide organization similar to UNESCO - the tradition can be maintained.
 Since this tradition was adopted, the original Dutch Carnival cake is procurable all year long.